 As the template national guideline has been progressively adapted from the NSW Guideline and is to be adopted by other jurisdictions, some aspects have been necessarily modified and generalised.
 Some provisions may differ between different jurisdictions.
 For further information, please see the Comparison of Workers’ Compensation Arrangements in Australia and New Zealand report, which is available on Safe Work Australia’s website.

 Publications such as this only remain useful to the extent that they meet the needs of users and those who sustain a permanent impairment.
 It is, therefore, important that the protocols set out in the Guidelines are applied consistently and methodically.
 Any difficulties or anomalies need to be addressed through modification of the publication and not by idiosyncratic reinterpretation of any part.
-All queries on the Guidelines or suggestions for improvement should be addressed to the State Insurance Regulatory Authority at firstname.lastname@example.org.
+All queries on the Guidelines or suggestions for improvement should be addressed to SIRA at firstname.lastname@example.org.

-Part 1 - Intent and legislation basis for these guidelines.
+Part 1 - Intent and legislative basis for these guidelines

 The Guidelines adopt the 5th edition of the American Medical Association’s Guides to the Evaluation of Permanent Impairment (AMA5) in most cases.
 Where there is any deviation, the difference is defined in the Guidelines and the procedures detailed in each section are to prevail.